Village Life in Nepal

 9. Can I visit Nepalese villages while trekking?

-Yes, many traditional villages are located along popular trekking routes, such as the Annapurna Circuit and around Pokhara.
-Visitors can enjoy trekking through lush forests, terraced fields, and experience local culture and hospitality.
+Yes, many traditional villages lie along popular routes such as the Annapurna Circuit and around Pokhara.
+Here one can enjoy trekking through lush forests and terraced fields and enjoy the culture and hospitality of the local people.

 10. What is the best time to visit traditional villages in Nepal?